JhumanJ/laravel-model-stats/README.md

 This Laravel packages gives you a statistic dashboard for you Laravel application.
 Think of it as a light version of [Grafana](https://grafana.com/), but built-in your Laravel application, and much easier to get started with.
 No code knowledge is required to use Laravel Model Stats, users can do everything from the web interface.
+It also optionally supports custom-code widgets, allowing you to define your widget data with code, just like you would do with tinker.

 ---